 The first approach to taking photos with the sun behind your subject requires basic knowledge of your camera settings.

-You see, your camera is set to Auto mode by default–but, if you switch it to Aperture Priority mode (generally indicated by an Av or an A on your camera), you’ll be able to brighten or darken photos before taking them, with the help of something called exposure compensation.
+You see, your camera is set to Auto mode by default–but, if you switch it to Aperture Priority mode (generally indicated by an Av or an A on your camera), you’ll be able to brighten or darken photos before taking them, thanks to something called exposure compensation.

 Basically, exposure compensation just lets you tell the camera, in advance, whether you want a brighter shot or a darker shot.